jsfuentes/React-Base/README.md

 - `yarn build` for some reason need to precompile tailwind
 - `yarn start` for dev

+## Editing

+- Change the url in conf/prod to change the api hit in production.
+- Add a Sentry DNS to default.js to enable Sentry
+- Disable debugging in prod in index.js

+## Building

 - `yarn build` to build static assets for prod

-### Editing

-Change the url in utils.js to change the api hit in production